sagemath/trac_to_gh/Issue 2012.md

 # Issue 2012: crap -- jmol contains some os x files that shouldn't be there

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2012

 Original creator: was